blackferncreations/germankeycut/intellectual-context.md

 * market legibility
 * the relationship between communication and primary performance

-Its scope extends beyond GermanKeyCut and beyond market positioning alone.
+Its scope extends beyond the GermanKeyCut system and beyond market positioning alone.

 Ideas developed in the manuscript may therefore: